smallrye/smallrye-config/documentation/src/main/docs/index.md

 # SmallRye Config

 **SmallRye Config** is a library that provides a way to configure applications, frameworks and containers.
-It is used in applications servers like [WildFly](https://wildfly.org/) and [Open Liberty](https://openliberty.io), or frameworks like [Quarkus](https://quarkus.io).
+It is used in applications servers like [WildFly](https://wildfly.org/), [Open Liberty](https://openliberty.io) and [TomEE](https://tomee.apache.org) or frameworks like [Quarkus](https://quarkus.io).
 It can also be used completely standalone in any Java application, which makes it a very flexible library.

 It follows the [MicroProfile Config](https://github.com/eclipse/microprofile-config/) specification to provide the initial config foundations and expands with it own concepts to cover a wide range of use cases observed in the